 Debts can be a burden for the borrowers, especially when interest rates are piling up on top of the principal amount.
 This can be a problem for lenders, as well.
 A payment plan agreement provides a win-win solution by laying-out favorable payment schemes and terms convenient to the borrower’s financial situation.
 In this way, borrowers can no longer worry about paying for the money they owe, and lets lenders get their money back on time.

 Payment plan agreements are one way of showing your generosity towards borrowers, aside from loan extensions.
-It enables your borrowers to pay for their debts easily, in ways that are more convenient on their part.
+It enables your borrowers to pay for their debts quickly, in ways that are more convenient on their part.
 But more importantly, it guarantees the timely payment of their debts as well.
 And regardless if it’s a family loan or something more elaborate, here’s how you can create payment plan agreements using the following steps.

 Then, set the payment plan’s schedule after outlining the payment agreement.
 For you to do this step, indicate whether the loan will be paid on a weekly, bi-weekly, or monthly basis.
 You should also include the amount that they shall pay on those periods.
 Additionally, you should also lay out the dates and corresponding fees for late-payments and defaults, or pre-payment if he’s not allowed to do so.

 Since payment plan agreements are tailored according to the borrower’s payment capacity, providing additional terms and conditions might be necessary.
-To do this, simply write down all the additional terms and conditions that you and the borrower agreed on.
+To do this, write down all the other terms and conditions that you and the borrower agreed on.
 Doing this formalizes the borrowers promise to pay for the loan in his terms on record and writing.

 After completing all the previous steps, the last thing that’s left for you to do is to sign the agreement with the borrower.
-This signifies your acceptance of its terms, and conditions and serves as a promise to comply with them as well.
+This signifies your acceptance of its terms and conditions and serves as a promise to comply with them as well.
 You may also attach a notarial acknowledgment for an added security to your interest on the loan if needed.

 No. Payment plan agreements are subsequent agreements made after a borrower fails to pay for their loans in time.
 And, these are given as a “last chance” option for borrowers to settle their outstanding debts once and for all.

-Any type of loan, such as family loans, can have a payment plan agreement made after them.
+Any loan, such as family loans, can have a payment plan agreement made after them.
 Payment plan agreements are agreements made subsequently after a borrower has difficulty paying for the loan under its original terms.

 Payment plan agreements are only notarized if the loan agreement involves sums amounting to more than $ 10,000.
 This so to put the agreement in public records and compel the borrower to abide by its provision.
 Loans involving sums lesser than that will not need to be notarized.
 Payment plan agreements usually don’t include notarial acknowledgments on them.
 So you’ll need to attach a separate notarial acknowledgment if the agreement needs notarization.